ndvbd/diffc/readme.md

 Official implementation of Lossy Compression with Pretrained Diffusion Models by Jeremy Vonderfect and Feng Liu.
 ArXiv and project page links coming soon.

-👷‍♀️UNDER CONSTRUCTION:👷‍♀️ setup and usage instructions for this repo have not been properly tested.

 ## Abstract

 We present a lossy compression method that can leverage state-of-the-art diffusion models for entropy coding.
 Our method works _zero-shot_, requiring no additional training of the diffusion model or any ancillary networks.
 We apply the DiffC algorithm[^1] to